← Back to blog

 Which Alternative Should You Choose?

-The right replacement depends on how you used CapCut:
+The right alternative depends on how you use CapCut:

-You used CapCut to auto-generate highlight reels from travel or event footage: FirstCut Studio.
+You use CapCut to auto-generate highlight reels from travel or event footage: FirstCut Studio.
 Upload raw clips, AI builds the reel.
 No timeline needed.

-You used CapCut as a powerful free editor with full manual control: DaVinci Resolve.
-More powerful than CapCut ever was, completely free, no watermarks.
+You use CapCut as a powerful free editor with full manual control: DaVinci Resolve.
+More powerful than CapCut, completely free, no watermarks.

-You used CapCut on your iPhone/iPad for quick edits: InShot (closest mobile experience) or iMovie (already on your device).
+You use CapCut on your iPhone/iPad for quick edits: InShot (closest mobile experience) or iMovie (already on your device).

-You used CapCut for its templates and social media presets: Clipchamp (Windows) or Canva Video (any platform).
+You use CapCut for its templates and social media presets: Clipchamp (Windows) or Canva Video (any platform).
 Both are template-first editors.

-You used CapCut's auto-captions feature: Clipchamp, Adobe Express, or Filmora all have auto-captions.
+You use CapCut's auto-captions feature: Clipchamp, Adobe Express, or Filmora all have auto-captions.
 Clipchamp is the most similar free experience.

 You want something completely free with zero restrictions: DaVinci Resolve (most powerful), iMovie (simplest on Apple), or VSDC (Windows, no watermark).